lxian-coder/bundleCalculator/README.md

 # BundleCalculator Introduction

-This Bundle Calculator can accept your order and calculate the bundles and money based on the submission format for you.
+This Bundle Calculator can accept your orders and calculate the bundles and money based on the submission format for you.

 ## How to use this calculator